narc0tiq/YARM/README.md

 Once the mod is installed, using it is relatively simple:

-* Use the shortcut button "Resource monitor marker" to drag-select at least one ore entity in a patch (like using a blueprint).
+* Use the shortcut button "Resource monitor" to drag-select at least one ore entity in a patch (like using a blueprint).
     * _Can't find the shortcut button?
 You may need to add it to the [shortcut bar](https://wiki.factorio.com/Shortcut_bar)._